 Why is a Digital Motion X-ray more expensive than a regular x-ray?
 A Digital Motion X-ray or DMX is an advanced form of imaging, such as MRI's CT scans, Fluoroscopy, etcetera.
-It is a a low radiation fluro based form of imaging.
-As with all specialized imaging, the equipment required to produce a DMX is more costly to purchase and maintain than standard x-rays.
+As with all specialized imaging, the equipment required and the time needed to produce a DMX evaluation is more costly to purchase and maintain than standard x-rays.

 If you have questions, not answered here, feel free to reach out to me.
 If I run into more common questions, I will add them here.

 Improved diagnosis with better imaging - That's Arizona Digital Motion X-Ray